PranayKr/Deep_Reinforcement_Learning_Projects/README.md

          and then download the environment for the Linux operating  system above.)

 # Details of running the Code to Train the Agent / Test the Already Trained Agents :
-     First of all clone this repository (https://github.com/PranayKr/Deep_Reinforcement_Learning_Projects.git) on local system
+  a) First of all clone this repository (https://github.com/PranayKr/Deep_Reinforcement_Learning_Projects.git) on local system
      Open Anaconda prompt shell window and navigate inside the python/ folder in above mentioned cloned repository folder All the Source code files and pretrained model weights are present here alongwith with downloaded unity environment file for Windows (64-bit) OS